More than 300 boys missing after gunmen raid school in northwest Nigeria

 The kidnappers seemed to be taking orders from someone on a phone, the teenager said — “no student should be shot or killed,” he remembers overhearing.

-He wasn’t sure how many other students were with him, but it was “too many” for the assailants to manage, so he and one other boy waited for the gunmen to seem distracted and then sprinted off into the night.
+He said he was not sure how many other students were with him, but it was “too many” for the assailants to manage, so he and one other boy waited for the gunmen to seem distracted and then sprinted off into the night.
 They came upon a man on a motorbike — a good Samaritan, the teenager said — who drove them back to Kankara.

 “I still can’t sleep,” he said, “because when I try to close my eyes, it feels like the bandits are coming back to pick me up.”

 The chaos unfolded hundreds of miles from where Boko Haram usually strikes.
-The militants began a violent campaign in 2009 to rule northeast Nigeria with an extreme form of Islamic law.
-One way it gained global notoriety: Mass kidnappings of schoolchildren.
+The militants began a violent campaign in 2009 to rule northeastern Nigeria with an extreme form of Islamic law.
+One way it gained global notoriety: mass kidnappings of schoolchildren.

-The group set off international alarm worldwide in 2014 after abducting more than 270 girls in the town of Chibok.
-Former first lady Michelle Obama drew awareness to the crime with a viral hashtag: #BringBackOurGirls.
+The group set off international alarm in 2014 after abducting more than 270 girls in the town of Chibok.
+Then-first lady Michelle Obama drew awareness to the crime with a viral hashtag: #BringBackOurGirls.

 A similar rallying cry emerged on social media over the weekend as concerns mounted for the missing boys of Kankara: #BringBackOurBoys.
 The government has closed schools across the state, suspending the education of tens of thousands of students.

-The attack started at just after 10 p.m. on Friday, said Usman Abubakar, the school’s principal.
+The attack started at just after 10 p.m.
+Friday, said Usman Abubakar, the school’s principal.
 Bullets rang out for about an hour.

 “The bandits in their numbers broke through the school gate and shot one of the policemen on duty on his leg,” he said.

-The assailants continued to the staff quarters, where they briefly detained the wife of an employee then ran away with her child.
+The assailants continued to the staff quarters, where they briefly detained the wife of an employee, then ran away with her child.

 They all fled when Nigerian soldiers arrived, Abubakar said, taking students with them into the bush.